- Blog

 Since I was 22 I had never gone a single day without a job.
 I entered the tech world in Chile in 2017 and never stopped.
 Offers always came, there were always options.
 When I was fired on April 17, 2025, my ego was at its peak.
 My first reaction wasn't fear.
 It was almost indifference: I'll find a job in two weeks, I thought.
 Three tops.

 But that came later.
-On April 17 what I had was time, one client, and for the first time in years, no excuse not to do what I'd always wanted.
+On April 17 what I had was time, one committed project, and for the first time in years, no excuse not to do what I'd always wanted.

 I called my father

-Weeks before the firing I had closed a deal with Patricio, a product distributor who sells from the Maule Region across all of Chile, supplying minimarkets and supermarkets.
+Weeks before the firing I had closed a deal with the founder of Disrover, a product distributor who sells across central-southern Chile, supplying minimarkets and supermarkets.
 His business moved millions per month managed between an Excel spreadsheet with a structure only they understood and an app called Mi Negocio that required creating a user for each salesperson and updating stock manually in each profile.
 He had been insisting for a while that I build something for him.

 I had the deal.
 I had the idea.
 What I didn't have was the company to invoice it.